June Pointer: Early life and career

 Born the youngest of six children to minister parents Reverend Elton and Sarah Pointer, June shared a love of singing with her sisters.
 In 1969, she and sister Bonnie founded the duo Pointers, A Pair.
 June and Bonnie sang at numerous clubs, then became a trio later that year when sister Anita quit her job as a secretary, wanting to join the group.
 The group officially changed its name to the Pointer Sisters.
 The trio signed a record deal with Atlantic Records and released a few singles, none of which made a substantial impact on the music charts.
 In 1972, sister Ruth wanted to join the group, now making it a quartet.
 The four then signed with Blue Thumb Records.
 As a trio the group had made several previous singles, and now as a quartet they would record their first album.

 The Pointer Sisters and solo career

-Releasing their self-titled debut album The Pointer Sisters in 1973, the group found success with hits such as "Yes We Can Can" and "Wang Dang Doodle".
+Releasing their debut album The Pointer Sisters in 1973, the group found success with hits such as "Yes We Can Can" and "Wang Dang Doodle".
 Subsequent albums boasted hits such as "Fairytale", "How Long (Betcha Got a Chick on the Side)" and "You Gotta Believe".
 June left the group in November 1975, having been advised to retire because of physical and mental exhaustion.
 Bonnie then left the group in 1977 to start a solo career.
 June had considered returning to the group but decided not to since Bonnie had departed.